Why Are Gas Prices So High?

 In August 2015, gas prices rose from an average of $2.58 a gallon to $2.62 a gallon.
 This spike was due to an outage at BP's Whiting refinery in Indiana, making prices in the Midwest higher than average.

-Prices rose in April 2014 because the price for domestic oil (West Texas Intermediate) rose to $101 a barrel because new pipelines from the Cushing, Oklahoma storage hub lowered inventories to the lowest level since November 2009.
-In addition, the price of imported oil (North Sea Brent) rose to $110 per barrel thanks to political unrest in Ukraine, Nigeria, and Iraq.
+Prices rose in April 2014 because the price for domestic oil rose to $101 a barrel.
+The domestic oil price is benchmarked by the reference grade, West Texas Intermediate.
+Oil prices rose because new pipelines from the Cushing, Oklahoma storage hub lowered inventories to the lowest level since November 2009.
+In addition, the price of imported oil, a grade called the North Sea Brent, rose to $110 per barrel.
+This was caused by political unrest in Ukraine, Nigeria, and Iraq.
 The Energy Information Administration expected average national prices to remain at $3.60 a gallon until May.

 In early 2013, Iran started war games near the Strait of Hormuz.
 Nearly 20 percent of the world's oil flows through this narrow checkpoint bordering Iran and Oman.
-If Iran threatens to close the Strait, it raises the fear of a dramatic decline in oil supply.
-Oil traders bid up the price to $118.90/barrel by February 8 in anticipation of such a crisis.
+If Iran threatened to close the Strait, it would have raised the fear of a dramatic decline in oil supply.
+In anticipation of such a crisis, oil traders bid up the price, which reached $118.90/barrel on February 8.
 Gas prices soon followed, rising to $3.85 by February 25.
 They rose again in August 2013 because oil prices hit a 15-month high that summer.
 That spike was created by political unrest in Egypt.

 In September 2012, prices rose to an average high of $4.50 a gallon in California.
 That was because of supply shortage from two causes.
-The first was a power outage at the Exxon refinery in Torrance CA, which itself was caused by a heat wave.
+The first was a power outage at the Exxon refinery in Torrance, CA. The power failure was caused by a heat wave.
 The second was a shutdown of a major north-south oil pipeline.
 These came on top of East Coast refinery shutdowns due to regular seasonal maintenance.

 In April 2011, fears about unrest in Libya and Egypt sent oil prices up to $113 a barrel.
 In May 2011, as oil prices dropped, the price at the pump stayed high.
 Why?
 Commodities traders were concerned about refinery closures due to the Mississippi River floods.